 - Pediatric surgeon — A surgeon who specializes in performing surgery for newborns and children

-- Pediatric social worker — A professional able to assist in finding services of various types that will be needed after discharge from the hospital
+- Pediatric social worker — A professional able to assist in finding various services that might be useful during and after your baby's hospital stay.

 Besides these health professionals, you also are an important part of the care provided for your baby.
 Ideally, you'll work in collaboration with your baby's care providers, eventually learning how to hold, feed and care for your baby.